Rizieq Shihab

-Habib Muhammad Rizieq bin Hussein Shihab (مُحَمَّد رِزْق شِهَاب, /ar/; most commonly known as Habib Rizieq; born 24 August 1965) is an Indonesian Islamist cleric, the founder and leader of the Islamist group Islamic Defenders Front (Front Pembela Islam, abbreviated as FPI), which was banned by the government in December 2020.
+Habib Muhammad Rizieq bin Hussein Shihab (مُحَمَّد رِزْق شِهَاب, /ar/; more commonly known as Habib Rizieq Shihab (HRS) or simply Habib Rizieq; born 24 August 1965) is an Indonesian Islamist cleric, the founder and leader of the Islamist group Islamic Defenders Front (Front Pembela Islam, abbreviated as FPI), which was banned by the government in December 2020.
 Facing criminal charges in Indonesia, he lived in Riyadh, Saudi Arabia from 2017 to November 2020.
 Following his return to Indonesia, he was arrested in late 2020, accused of criminal incitement for holding crowded events that violated the COVID-19 pandemic regulations.

 Biography

 Early life

 Father of Rizieq, Hussein Shihab (wearing black cap) with Habib Ali bin Husein al-Attas (left), Habib Ali bin Abdurrahman al-Habsyi (central), and Habib Muhammad bin Ali al-Habsyi (right), while attending the event of the Prophet's mawlid in Kwitang in 1950.

 Rizieq was born in Petamburan, Tanah Abang, Central Jakarta on 24 August 1965 to Husein bin Shihab and Syarifah Sidah Alatas.
 Both his parents were Arab Indonesians of mixed Hadhrami and Betawi heritage.
 His father was Sayyid Husein bin Muhammad bin Husein bin Abdullah bin Husein bin Muhammad bin Shaikh bin Muhammad Shihab, born around 1920, a cofounder of Pandu Arab Indonesia Movement, a boy scouts-like movement for Arab Indonesians founded with his friends in 1937 (which later became PII or Islamic Scouting Organization of Indonesia.)
 His father died in 1966 when Rizieq was 11 months old, and because of that Rizieq was not put in boarding school.
 At the age of 4, he continued his education in the Qur'an at mosques.
 As a single parent, his mother worked as a tailor and bridal makeup artist.